-Once all necessary drawings and research has been completed, it is time to submit your plans.
-The applications can be obtained at [www.orcity.org](http://www.orcity.org).
+Once all necessary drawings and research have been completed, it is time to submit your plans.
+The applications can be obtained at www.orcity.org.
 Applicants are encouraged to submit the Planning and Building applications at the same time.

 Depending on the quality and time of your submittal, the review process can range from over the counter to approximately four weeks.
 Once your plans have been approved, you will be notified that your permit is ready.
 After you pick up your permits, you may begin construction.